oci-landing-zones/oracle-enterprise-landingzone/templates/enterprise-landing-zone/IMPLEMENTATION.md

 ## Known Issues

 ---
-These are some known temporary issues that can occur while deploying the Enterprise Scale Baseline Landing Zone.
+These are some known temporary issues that can occur while deploying the Oracle Enterprise Landing Zone.

 * 400-InvalidParameter Error in CreateServiceConnector operation:  This can occasionally happen due to logs taking longer than normal to create while setting up the logging infrastructure.
 This will correct itself when the logs finish creating.
 Later Apply jobs in ORM or invocations of `terraform apply` should succeed.
 * 429-TooManyRequests Error: A tenancy making a large number of OCI API requests in rapid succession may be throttled by the API.
 The solution is to wait some period of time (a few minutes) and retry the terraform operation again.
 This is rarely seen on `apply` but may occasionally be seen on `destroy` runs, as the delete operations are much faster than create, and Terraform makes many API calls.